-Legislation is now in place to minimize the ability of foreign residents be able to claim any main residence exemption and be able to access the 50% discount on disposing of a property.
+Non residents are not able to claim any main residence exemption or be able to access the 50% discount on disposing of a property.
+These concessions are only available to Australian resident taxpayers.

 The net capital gain is calculated as the capital proceeds on the disposal less the cost base of the property.
 The cost base of the property includes the original purchase price, any incidental costs such as stamp duty and legal costs on both the purchase and sale of the property, capital expenditure to improve the property's value, and any costs to preserve or defend title to the property.
 Other non-capital costs of ownership such as interest, repairs and maintenance, insurance, council rates etc may be included in the cost base if they haven't previously been claimed as a tax deduction in special circumstances.